'Many children in Zambia face obstacles to complete their education.' Photo by Alex Berger on Flickr under Creative Commons.

 'Viruses are strange creatures in that they are not exactly living organisms and not exactly non-living organisms either.'
 Photo by Novartis AG on Flickr under Creative Commons licence.

 What exactly is a virus and how does it behave in the human body?
-Raven Motsewabangwe, winner of FameLab in South Africa - a competition to find new voices of science across the world - will join the international final in Cheltenham in early June 2014.
-Here, he gives a summary of his winning presentation, which compares viral infections to alien invasions.
+Raven Motsewabangwe, winner of FameLab in South Africa - a competition to find new voices of science across the world - will join the international finals in Cheltenham on 3-5 June 2014.
+Here, he gives a summary of his winning presentation, which compares viral infections to

 'Lagos could be a lover, a friend, a shaman, an adversary, a politician, an illusion or the dream of a dreamer.'
 Photo by William Muzi, Creative Commons licence.